balajis/twitter-export/README.md

  - ease-of-use: self-reported subjective measure by the influencer who set up the product
  - happiness-of-converted-users: self-reported subjective measure by the users referred to the product

+Assume that the only emails that count are those that are above a quality bar, as measured by [kickbox.com][] or a similar set of quality filters.
+It goes without saying (but we're saying it) that all users must consent to submitting their emails, ideally via email verification.

 We're open to feedback on this scoring system, but it appears to capture the spirit of "export Twitter followers to email" without being prescriptive on the exact method.